 Hospitality sector recovery likely to continue in 2012, despite ongoing global economic uncertainty

-LONDON, MOSCOW, 13 APRIL 2012 – Hospitality market fundamentals look set to continue the recovery which started in 2011 in spite of continuing uncertainty and the prospect of further upheaval in the global and regional economies according to EY’s latest Global Hospitality Insights report.
+New York and London, 23 January 2012 - Hospitality market fundamentals look set to continue the recovery which started in 2011 in spite of continuing uncertainty and the prospect of further upheaval in the global and regional economies according to EY's latest Global Hospitality Insights report published today.

 Despite the uncertain global economic environment, hospitality indicators continue to appear positive.
 “The conventional wisdom suggests that key fundamentals should be on the wane, but that has not happened yet and, due to many factors, we don't believe it will occur in 2012,” said Michael Fishbin, EY's leader of Global Hospitality Services.
 Nevertheless, Fishbin suggests hotel operators and investors in the sector need to stay focused and not have a false sense of security by the overall numbers.

 “The situation for the hotel industry is markedly different from market to market and global operators need to be on their toes and ready to react to rapidly changing conditions,” he added.

 Fishbin contrasted hospitality markets in developed economies, such as the US, with some developing economies such as China and Brazil, where construction has been very active.
 In the US, currently the largest hotel market in the world, the construction of new hotels has historically averaged around two percent per year but in recent years, and for the foreseeable future, is projected to be less than one percent per year.
 “Even with the uncertain economic outlook, hotel supply is not going to outpace demand any time soon, giving fundamentals such as room rates and overall occupancy a chance to further recover,” Fishbin said.